 The country’s geographical disparity ranges from snowy mountain peaks reaching the sky with elevations ranging from 5,357 meters from Gokyo RI to Mount Everest’s 8,848 meters to Mustang’s hot, arid, and corroding desert-like landscape with ash-like cliffs and enigmatic mountain caves.
 Among such disparity in the Mountains today, we are going to talk about the list of the famous mountains in Nepal.

-Here is the List of top 10 Famous Mountains in Nepal
+List of Top 10 Tallest/Highest Mountains in Nepal

 |S.N||Mountains Name||Altitude||Himalayan Range||Difficulty Level|

 |5||Mount Cho Oyu||8,188 meters||Mahalangur Range||Moderate|

 |6||Dhaulagiri I||8,167 meters||Dhaulagiri Range||High|

 |7||Mount Manaslu I||8,156 meters||Mansiri Himalayan Range||High|

 |9||Gyachung Kang||7,957 meters||Mahalangur Range||High|

 |10||Annapurna II||7,937 meters||Himalayas Range||Moderate|